 - milk chocolate chips (for a sweeter, more mellow taste than dark or semi-sweet)

-- M&Ms (especially for holidays; they're gluten free in the U.S. but do your research on which candy is gluten free!)
+- M&Ms (especially for holidays; they're gluten free in the U.S.)

 How to store white chocolate chip red velvet cookies